Short-Term Study Abroad

-The Sustainable Business Global Lab explores concepts and principles of “green business” in Costa Rica.
+The Sustainable Business Global Lab explores concepts and principles of “green business” in Denmark.
 The course gives undergraduate students the opportunity to gain in-country international experience with a blend of academic, corporate, and cultural experiences focused on green business practices.

 Marketing Global Lab pairs marketing elective BUSML 4253: Global Marketing with capstone travel to Singapore over 2014-15 Winter Break.
 The course gives students the chance to apply their marketing skills on a real-world project and present to executives in Singapore.

 The Summer Global Internship Programs provide an opportunity for undergraduate students to participate in a customized global internship based on students' preferences.
 Students learn how business is conducted in that region and industry, as well as assimilate into the country's culture during the 8-week unpaid internship.